NetLogo/beginners-interactive-netlogo-dictionary/app/static/md/random-normal.md

-`Random-normal` is similar to the primitive `random`, in that it randomly generates and reports a number.
+`random-normal` is similar to the primitive `random`, in that it randomly generates and reports a number.
 However, `random` and `random-normal` differ in the distribution that they generate.